 This data suggests that Listerine significantly reduces the amount of N. gonorrhoeae on the pharyngeal surface.

 But, we want to put in a few words of caution from the people over at Jezebel:

-- Both parts of this small study lend credence to Listerine’s original nineteenth century claim that their product could both clean floors and cure the clap.
+- Both parts of this small study lend credence to Listerine’s original nineteenth-century claim that their product could clean floors and cure the clap.
 But a few questions linger.
 For one, the study only looked at cultures taken five minutes after gargling.
-Do the benefits last long term or is the effect short term?
+Do the benefits last long term, or is the effect short-term?
 We absolutely can’t say that it “cures” or “treats” gonorrhea because all we know is what happens right after you use it.
-Lead author Eric Chow, senior research fellow at the Melbourne Sexual Health Center, stressed to Jezebel that they did not use the word cure in their article because the idea “is not supported by any scientific evidence.”
-More detailed lab work and studies over longer periods of time are needed before you can toss around a word like that.
+Lead author Eric Chow, a senior research fellow at the Melbourne Sexual Health Center, stressed to Jezebel that they did not use the word cure in their article because the idea “is not supported by any scientific evidence.”
+More detailed lab work and studies over more extended periods are needed before you can toss around a word like that.

 With daily use it may increase gonococcal clearance and have important implications for prevention strategies but Listerine is not a cure for the clap.